the practical kitchen

 a sheet pan of ligurian focaccia after baking.

-I took the speediness of the No-Fuss Focaccia and combined it with the thin, crispy texture and saltwater brine of Ligurian Focaccia to create a focaccia that's somewhere between the two, flavor wise.
+So I took the things I loved about each recipe and married them into the focaccia recipe you'll find here.
+I took the speediness of the No-Fuss Focaccia and combined it with the thin, crispy texture and saltwater brine of Ligurian Focaccia to create a focaccia that's somewhere between the two, flavor-wise.

 The best part?
 It clocks in at just around 2 hours start to finish.
 And it's SO easy to make.